-Affordably Priced Sails for Storer Boats and maybe some other boats too – see this article to see if the stock Really Simple Sails might be suitable for your boat.
+Affordably Priced Sails for Storer Boats and other boats too – see this article on Really Simple Sails to find out more about sail options.

 Finally – Cheaper Sails for your boat

 (To see current prices and order a sail go to the Really Simple Sails page on Duckworks USA ships worldwide or email me (see contact in left column on this page)

 As everyone who has built a boat before knows, the single most expensive component of a sailboat is the sail.

 For a Goat Island Skiff a custom sailmaker made sail can be around 750 dollars or surprisingly also 750 Euro or Pounds Sterling.
 What if there was a supply of good sails for half that price?

 I’ve been concerned about this for a long time, and have finally found a way to reduce the cost without reducing the quality for sails for Storer Designs.
 Helped start a new sailmaking company.

 Over the past 12 months or more I have been working in the background with a group of friends from the Philippines to set up a small scale sailmaking factory.
 I’ve sourced quality materials from Australia, the UK, USA, and Japan designed sails for several of my boat designs.